 How Do You Serve Fajitas?

 Fajitas consists of thinly sliced seasoned steak with cooked peppers and onions served with warm tortillas.
-The best part about fajitas is that you get to assemble it yourself and add your favorite toppings.
+The best part is that you get to assemble it yourself and add your favorite toppings.
 The best toppings for fajitas are avocado slices, guacamole, sour cream, fresh cilantro, salsa, grated cheese, fresh cilantro, jalapeño slices, or a squeeze of lime.

 Stocking the Pantry